Testing Tail Weight of a Distribution Via Hazard Rate: A Proxy for the Behavior of the Tail

-Dividing the support of a distribution into buckets is a well-known approach in distribution testing and is used widely in the literature \cite{birge_risk_1987, batu_sublinear_2004, canonne_sampling_2018, batu_testing_2001}.
+Dividing the support of a distribution into buckets is a well-known approach in distribution testing and is used widely in the literature~\cite{birge_risk_1987, batu_sublinear_2004, canonne_sampling_2018, batu_testing_2000}.
 In essence, by considering the distribution on these buckets, we often can see trends that are less susceptible to sampling noise.
 In order to capture the drop rate of the distribution, we propose an equal-weight bucketing scheme.

-In this section, we derive the expressions for the continuous notion of the Equal Weight Bucketing Scheme.
+We derive the expressions for the continuous notion of the Equal Weight Bucketing Scheme.
 The ``weight'' refers to probability mass.
 The left endpoint of a bucket starting at $y$ with weight $dy$ is given by $\mathbb{I}(y)$ and the length of that bucket (rate of change of endpoints) is given by by $\mathbb{L}(\cdot)$.
-This continuous notion allows us to derive a test statistic that reflects the hazard rate condition.
-The endpoints of the buckets are determined by the inverse of the CDF, giving us that in general:

-The derivative $d\mathbb{I}/dy$ gives us the length of the intervals.
+This continuous notion allows us to derive a proxy quantity that reflects the hazard rate condition.
+The endpoints of the buckets are determined by the inverse of the CDF, giving us that in general, $ \mathbb{I}(y) \coloneqq F^{-1}\left(y\right) $ The derivative $d\mathbb{I}/dy$ gives us the length of the intervals.
 By the chain rule, the lengths and derivatives of lengths of the intervals are: